 All staff receive regular E-Safety orientation and awareness program and understand their responsibilities, as outlined in this policy.
-Further training will be offered as follows:
+Further trainings will be offered as follows:

-- A planned programme of formal E-Safety training will be made available to staff for the new academic year in collaboration with NOS.
-It is expected that OSL will identify E-Safety as a training need within the performance management process. - All new staff will receive E-Safety training as part of their induction programme, ensuring that they fully understand the school E-Safety Policy and Acceptable Use Policies. - This E-Safety policy and its updates are presented to and discussed with staff. - All staff are required to undertake training through the National Online safety platform. - The E-safety Leader provides advice/guidance/training as required to individuals.
+\cdot A planned programme of formal E-Safety training will be made available to staff for new academic year in collaboration with NOS.
+It is expected that OSL will identify E-Safety as a training need within the performance management process.

+• All new staff will receive E-Safety training as part of their induction programme, ensuring that they fully understand the school E-Safety Policy and Acceptable Use Policies

+• This E-Safety policy and its updates are presented to and discussed with staff.

+All staffs require training through National Online safety platform

+• The E safety Leader provides advice / guidance / training as required to individuals.